dipdup-io/dipdup/cli-reference/README.md

 > ⚠ WARNING
 >
 > This feature will be deprecated soon.
+Consider configuring logging inside of `on_restart` hook.

 You may want to tune logging to get notifications on errors or enable debug messages.
-Specify path to a Python logging config in YAML format using `-l` argument.
+Specify the path to a Python logging config in YAML format using `-l` argument.

 Default config to start with: